 This morning, travel north of Kars to visit a pair of Georgian Orthodox monasteries.
 First, visit Oshki Monastery, constructed in the 10th century under the patronage of Prince Bagrat II and his son Prince David III of Tao-Klarjeti (the predecessor state of the Kingdom of Georgia).
 The major church of the monastery is the Church of St John the Baptist, which served as a centre for Georgian scholarship in the Middle Ages and remains a major Georgian Orthodox pilgrimage site even to this day, drawing thousands of worshipers each year.

 Continue to Khakhuli Monastery, similarly founded by Prince David III in the 10th century as a centre of Georgian scholarship.
-The main church has been converted to a mosque, but it retains its domed roof and fine frescos.
+Like Osh Vank, the smaller and atmospheric Khakuli is still an active place of pilgrimage for Georgians and retains its domed roof and fragmentary frescoes.
+The main church has now been converted into a mosque.

 Return to Erzurum in the late afternoon.

 In the early morning, check out of the hotel and travel northwards towards Trabzon on the Black Sea.
 As the land becomes greener and the Anatolian hills give way to the forested ravines of the Pontic coast, pass the remains of the Mediaeval Bayburt Castle, destroyed by the Russians in the 19th century.
 After lunch at a local restaurant, visit the spectacularly-situated Sumela Monastery, a Greek Orthodox monastery clinging to the side of a mountain, founded in the 4th century CE by a pair of Athenian monks.
 The centrepiece is the ‘Rock Church’, carved directly into the mountain and adorned with colourful frescoes inside and out.